Royals pound Pirates to complete sweep | Sports-Games

 Alex Gordon grounded out to first, driving in Perez, but Josh Bell had a play at the plate had he fielded it cleanly.
 Kelvin Gutierrez walked, and then Franco and Dozier both scored on a wild pitch that caromed off home plate umpire Jeremie Rehak's helmet.
 The Royals got six runs in the third.
 Perez led off with a home run.
 Perez was 7-for-14 in the series.
 He returned from the IL Friday after missing 20 games with fluid on his left eye.

 Two runs scored on bases-loaded walks before Merrifield drove in two with a single.
-Perez' second hit of the inning drove in the 10th run.
+Perez's second hit of the inning drove in the 10th run.
 Dozier homered in the sixth.

 - READ MORE ON: